SOCIAL, MORAL, SPIRITUAL & CULTURAL DEVELOPMENT

 By enabling students to build a framework of moral values aligned with law, which regulates their personal behaviour, we aim to develop students’ understanding of society’s shared and agreed values.
 We encourage them to understand that there are issues where there is disagreement but that also there needs to be understanding that society’s values change.
 Students are outstanding in developing and sharing an opinion about their different views.

-We help pupils to develop an understanding of their own culture and other cultures in their town, region and in the country as a whole.
-Students have an understanding of cultures represented in Europe and elsewhere in the world.
-Students know that this is about understanding and feeling comfortable in a variety of cultures and being able to operate in the emerging world culture of shared experiences provided by television, art, theatre, travel and the internet.
-Students realise that this is about understanding that cultures are always changing and are prepared to cope with change.
-Promoting pupils’ cultural development is intimately linked with schools’ attempts to value cultural diversity and prevent racism.
+First of all, we help pupils to develop an understanding of their own culture and other cultures in their town, region and in the country as a whole.
+Secondly, students have an understanding of cultures represented in Europe and elsewhere in the world.
+Moreover, they know that this is about understanding and feeling comfortable in a variety of cultures.
+It is also about being able to operate in the emerging world culture of shared experiences provided by television, art, theatre, travel and the internet.
+Students realise that this is about understanding that cultures are always changing.
+They also realize that they need to cope with any change.
+Promoting pupils’ cultural development is intimately linking with schools’ attempts to value cultural diversity and prevent racism.